matthewfritz/race-around-the-kingdom/README.md

 `deploy-ghp.sh` - Shell script to package the [Application Files](#application-files) for deployment to GitHub Pages.

+`deploy-ghp-config.conf` - Optional deployment configuration file used in conjunction with `deploy-ghp.sh`.

-`deploy-ghp-files.txt` - Deployment file that is used in conjunction with `deploy-ghp.sh`.
+`deploy-ghp-files.txt` - Optional deployment file used in conjunction with `deploy-ghp.sh`.

+`deploy-ghp-config-file-overview.md` - Instructions regarding structure and content of `deploy-ghp-config.conf`.

-`deploy-ghp-deploy-file-overview.md` - Instructions regarding structure and content of `deploy-ghp-files.txt`
+`deploy-ghp-deploy-file-overview.md` - Instructions regarding structure and content of `deploy-ghp-files.txt`.

 ### Miscellaneous Files